telehash/telehash.github.io/protocol.md

 Key parameters channel packets:

 * `"type":"value"` - A channel always begins with a `type` in the first outgoing packet to distinguish to the recipient what kind of channel it is.
 This value must only be set on the first packet, not on any subsequent ones or any responses.
 Application-defined custom types must always be prefixed with an underscore, such as "_chat".
-* `"end":"true"` - Upon processing a packet with an `end`, the recipient must not send any more content packets or expect anymore to be received and consider the channel closed.
+* `"end":"true"` - Upon processing a packet with an `end`, the recipient must not send any more content packets (reliability acks/resends may still be happening though) or expect anymore to be received and consider the channel closed.
 An `end` may be sent by either side and is not required to be sent by both.
 * `"err":"message"` - As soon as any packet on a channel is received with an `err` it must be immediately closed and no more packets can be sent or received at all, any/all buffered content in either direction must be dropped.
 These packets must contain no content other than optional extra details on the error.
 * `"_":{...}` - For any application-defined channels that have an underscore-prefixed type, any JSON values provided by or for the application are sent in the `_` key value.